lorikayman/RebisTheory/rebis_theory.md

 Those similarities seem intentional, distinguished from the general themes and motifs across many different mythos, apart from Christianity, which, as will will further discuss, has its prevalence.
 This, we believe, still marks a distinction between physiology of celestial beings in the context of Spiral Knights, and ones within the material realm, extrapolated onto many different species.

-Considering an interpretation could be suggested, that Owlites followed later with the Kat Tribe, into the empty heavenly kingdom and Scarlet Fortress.
-But, within this theory, we appeal to the status resistances argument, which identifies valkyries as Owlites, unless more evident discoveries would be presented.
+More so, we have previously covered divine themes of Valkyries through relation to wording of seraphic or angelic, suggesting a transition from the divine to material.

+Considering that, as well as our previous discussions of Valkyries being griffins, a solution could be proposed, that Owlites appeared after Valkyries in the material realm, but already by the time of Owlite academy being established and used to create elemental gear for gunslinger priests, as well as greater accent on magic and power of sealing the curse.
+This would lead Legion of Ur being selaed at least after Lord Vanaduke's crusade.

 #### Knights of the Rose